coreyshuman/coreyshuman.com/content/articles/code-test-page.md

 Look at these great language examples :tada:

-## This section will print the texmate scope explanations
+## This section will print the Textmate scope explanations

 ```cs[print-explanation.code]
 private double opacity;